I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 For the collage I got a white picture frame that is 13 x 18 cm (5 x 7 inch) in size.

-At first I took the frame apart and removed the glass.
-Then cut a piece of cardboard to the appropriate size and inserted it in place of the glass.
-That way I got a nice background for my bouquet of flowers.
+First, I disassembled the frame, removed the glass, and cut a piece of cardboard to the right size.
+I then inserted the cardboard into the frame to create a nice background for my bouquet of flowers.

 The further process was basically the same as for the card.
 I first arranged the flowers and leaves until I liked the placement and colour distribution.
 Then I glued on the individual parts.
 I started with the stems and then worked from the bottom upwards.